AndyFeng233/cse15l-lab-reports/lab-report-2-week-4.md

 2. The test file is going to test if the program will return multiple expected link without returning the flaw ones.
 [TestMultipleLink](https://github.com/AndyFeng233/markdown-parser/blob/main/test-file1.md)

-3. The test file checks if the program will return the unexpected link as an outpu.
+3. The test file checks if the program will return the unexpected link as an output.
 [TestSingleFlawLink](https://github.com/AndyFeng233/markdown-parser/blob/main/testfile2.md)

 4. The test file aims to test if the program will return the image link.
 [ImageTest](https://github.com/AndyFeng233/markdown-parser/blob/main/testImage.md)